robsimmons/oli-doc/environment.md

 What is a custom activity?
-A custom activity is:

  * A [RequireJS module](http://requirejs.org/)
  * With an `init` method that exepcts two arguments, an OLI Superactivity object and a data object listing